DSBMD is a media/filesystem type detecting daemon for FreeBSD®

 comes with predefined commands in dsbmd.conf

-these ports to mount the corresponding filesystems.
+that use these ports to mount the corresponding filesystems.

 Mounting as regular user (since version 0.5)